MichalGronko/SnackMentor/README.md

 Sorry for keeping it in near abandoned state but I want to do it right. \
 Learning takes time, be patient.

-Currently working on UnitsNet library to find out the best way of unit conversion

 # Planned functions

 - Adding custom ingredients/products, dishes/meals, recipes, plans